meshapi/grpc-api-gateway/docs/reference/grpc/route.md

 one gRPC method via `additional_bindings` property.
 HTTP method needs to be defined by specifying precisely one and only one of the `get`, `post`, `put`, `patch`, `delete` or `custom` fields.

+If you would like to use an HTTP method that is not listed, you can use the `custom` property to use any HTTP method.

+!!! warning
+    You can use any HTTP method for the gRPC gateway.
+However, since OpenAPI specification only supports a limited set of HTTP methods, the unsupported methods do NOT get listed in the generated OpenAPI documents.

 If the `custom` field is used, the value must be a [CustomPattern](#custompattern).
 For other fields, the value is a [RoutePattern](#routepattern).